bonsaibauer/enshrouded_server_docker/README.md

 - **Enshrouded Server settings**: gameplay/world settings like slots, ports, rules, tags, and user groups (`enshrouded_server.json`).
 - **Server Manager settings**: automation/operations like backup behavior, restart schedules, update checks, cron sync, hooks, and runtime handling (`server_manager.json`).

-Profiles and backup/restore are built on top of these two layers, so you can switch setups and recover fast without manual file surgery.

 > [!TIP]
 > 🎛️ Open the control center with: `docker exec -it enshroudedserver server menu`